Efficient Random Sampling -- Parallel, Vectorized, Cache-Efficient, and Online: Divide-and-Conquer Sampling

-Fast algorithms for generating hypergeometric deviates \cite{Stad90hyp} are often based on a rejection method, i.e., they generate a constant number of uniform deviates, perform a constant amount of computation, and then perform a test that succeeds with constant probability.
+Fast algorithms for generating hypergeometric deviates \citep{Stad90hyp} are often based on a rejection method, i.e., they generate a constant number of uniform deviates, perform a constant amount of computation, and then perform a test that succeeds with constant probability.
 If the test fails, an independent new trial is performed.
 Hence, the running time of the generator can be bounded by a constant times a geometrically distributed random variable.
-However, it is easy to show that the sum of $\Oh{\log p}$ such random variables is $\Oh{\log p}$ with high probability.
+Since each PE generates $\ceil{\log p}$ hypergeometric deviates, we need a tail bound on the sum of a logarithmic number of exponential deviates with constant expectation.
+By Lemma~\ref{lem:sum} below this sum is $\Oh{\log p}$ with high probability.
+By choosing the parameter $c$ in the definition of ``with high probability'' by one larger than what we want to show in the overall theorem, we can accommodate the fact that the running time on the slowest PE determines the overall running time -- the probability that any of the $p$ PEs is slower than claimed is bounded by $p\cdot p^{-(1+c)}=p^{-c}$.

 When using Algorithm~D for generating local samples, we can use a similar argument as above~-- the running time for generating each sample is bounded by a geometrically distributed random variable so that large deviations from the expectation are unlikely.
 When using Algorithm~H, the details of the analysis depend on the tails of the running time distribution of the hash table, but we will get the required short tails of the running time distribution if we allocate enough space~-- $\Oh{n/p+\log p}$ -- for this table.
-When using Algorithm~\AR, additional hypergeometric random deviates are generated, but the argument with the geometrically distributed running time again holds. \end{proof}
+When using Algorithm~\AR, additional hypergeometric random deviates are generated, but the argument with the geometrically distributed running time again holds. \end{proof} \begin{lemma} Consider $k=\Omega( \log p)$ independent geometrically distributed random variables $X_i$ with constant expectation.
+Then their sum $Y$ is in $\Oh{k}$ with high probability. \end{lemma} \begin{proof} By considering the geometric random variable with largest expectation, we can assume wlog that the variables are identically distributed.
+The sum of $k$ independent, identically distributed random variables has a negative binomial distribution.
+This situation can be analyzed using Chernoff bounds by exploiting the relation between binomial distribution and negative binomial distribution.
+We obtain:

+The first ``$\leq$'' follows a derivation of \cite{brown6wasted}.
+The second ``$\leq$'' exploits that $k=\Omega( \log p)$, and the third inequality chooses a sufficiently large constant $a$ for any particular choice of the constant $c$ from the definition of ``with high probability''. \end{proof}